scvalex/ltc/docs/final.md

-From a type-safety point of view, supporting some primitive types is better than nothing, and indeed, it is often "good enough" since it covers the most common use cases, but it still requires users to manually disassemble their types into primitive components before inserting them into the data store, and to manually reassemble them when extracting.
+From a type-safety point of view, supporting some primitive types is better than nothing, and indeed, it is often "good enough" since it covers the most common use cases, but it still requires users to manually disassemble their values into primitive components before inserting them into the data store, and to manually reassemble them when extracting.